302b46/Virtual-Glasses-Try-On-Using-ThreeJS/README.md

 This is a very basic and simple eyeglasses try on.
 It is not the most accurate, still under testing.

-Tools used:
+Tools used: clmtrackr.js, three.js, util.js

-      - clmtrackr.js
-      - three.js
-      - util.js
+Note: if it does not work, try turning off the CORS security.